top of page

 Step 11:

-Click on "General Ledger Account" and select the Labor Account from QuickBooks Online that is associated with the Project.
+If you decide to map Projects to general ledger labor accounts in GovBooks (instead of using Service Items in QuickBooks Online), click on "General Ledger Account" and select the Labor Account from QuickBooks Online that is associated with the Project.
 A Project can be associated with only one Labor Account.
 However, a Labor Account can be associated with an unlimited number of Projects so you do not need to set up unique Labor Accounts for each Project.
 If your Project requires more than one Labor Account, you can instead use the Service Item method (discussed later) or simply set up an additional Project that is mapped to the additional Labor Account.

 Step 12: